kim-chair/ai-visual-zine-editor/README.md

 python -m streamlit run app.py
 ```

+> Note: HTML and Markdown export still work even if PDF export is unavailable.
+Only PDF depends on WeasyPrint and its system-level dependencies.

 ### Configure Google Cloud

 The current code keeps Google Cloud settings directly in `app.py`.